numesh06/namma-eats/Readme.md

 # NAMMA EATS
 Namma Eats, a food delivery web application built with an aspiration to utilize it for my own small-scale restaurant business that specifically caters Karnataka cuisines.
-The users can opt for home delivery or take away as per thier choice and can pay through cash or online methods (PayTM).
+The users can opt for home delivery or take away as per thier choice and can pay through cash or online methods (Paytm).

 **Project Link** - ***https://namma-eats-2bap.onrender.com/***